italia/daf-docs/installation/local/devVM.rst

 Dataportal
 -----------
-Clone the project daf-dataportal-backend from github using the following command:
+Clone the project daf-dataportal-backend from GitHub using the following command:

 .. code-block:: bash

  > git clone  https://github.com/italia/daf-dataportal-backend

-In your daf-dataportal-backend project run following commands:
+In your daf-dataportal-backend project, run the following commands:

 .. code-block:: bash